Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing: Results

 \subsection{Comparison with Mass Estimations from MLE}

 The MLE uses pixel to pixel correlations to fit lensed CMB templates to the observed microwave sky CMB maps.
 The pixel to pixel covariance matrix is estimated using a set of simulated skies and is a function of cluster mass and redshift \citep[e.g.][]{baxter15}.
 Figure~\ref{FIG:deltaM_M} shows the uncertainties in our mass estimations as a function of input mass (black squares).
-We find $\Delta M_{\rm 200c}^{\rm est}/M_{\rm 200c}^{\rm est} =$ 1.37 and 0.51 for input cluster mass $M_{\rm 200c}^{\rm true}=10^{14}~\rm M_{\odot}$ and $8\times 10^{14}~\rm M_{\odot}$, respectively.
+The MLE uncertainties are estimated from the Gaussian realizations of CMB maps with 5 $\mu K$-arcmin white noise and astrophysical foregrounds.
+The tSZ signal is assumed to have been removed perfectly from these maps.
+For uncertainties estimated with deep learning, we use test maps with Gaussian realizations of CMB, 5 $\mu K$-arcmin white noise, astrophysical foregrounds and tSZ signal.
+These maps are passed through already trained mResUNet-I model to reconstruct CMB-only maps with suppressed foregrounds and noise (see Section~\ref{sec:predictions1}).
+The reconstructed CMB only maps passed through the trained mResUNet-II model are used to estimate the uncertainties (see Section~\ref{sec:predictions2}).